 In either case, I think the solution is the same.
-Though it’s tough, you need to learn to gauge your value as a musician against your own standards, rather than the criticism you get from others.
+Though it’s tough, we need to learn to gauge our value as a musicians against our own standards, rather than the criticism we get from others.

 Establish measurable goals and work hard to achieve them.
 Maybe you want to learn all the patterns of the major scale, or maybe you want to write a song a week.
 Work hard on those things, and as you achieve them you’ll reinforce to yourself how good you are at this guitar thing.